miriamamiri/miriamamiri.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm Esmaeil Izadi, PhD candidate in economics at Simon Fraser University in BC, Canada
+I'm an Economics PhD Candidate at Simon Fraser University.
+My research focuses on political economy of development and applied microeconomics utilizing tools from game theory, econometrics and statistical causal inference.